janfilips/blockchain-documentation-project/README.md

-# How to build your own Blockchain in Python from scratch
+# Blockchain in Python from scratch

 Understanding Blockchain isn't easy.
 At least it wasn't for me.
 I had to go through number of frustrations due to too few funcional examples of how this technology works.
 And I like learning by doing so if you do the same, allow me to guide you and by the end you will have a functioning Blockchain with a solid idea of how they work.